A surgical abortion involves having surgery to end a pregnancy.

 You may need to take a low-sensitivity pregnancy test after a surgical abortion, but it is not routine.
 Your doctor will tell you in the hospital if you will need to take one.

-Most women won't experience any problems.
+Most women will not experience any problems after a surgical abortion.
 But there is a small risk of complications.
 You may need to go to hospital for treatment.

 Risks and complications include: